 Simulated translation activities and projects using subtitling software, translation memories and computer assisted translation tools give you the opportunity to work in both individual or team settings and experience industry practice.

-Graduates of this program are qualified to work in a wide range of occupations and industries in Australia and overseas.
+Graduates of this program are qualified to work in a wide range of work contexts and industries in Australia and overseas.
 There are many global opportunities available for translators and interpreters qualified at postgraduate level.
-Graduates can also work as a freelance or sub-contractor translator/interpreter.
+Graduates can also work as freelance or sub-contractor translators/interpreters.

 Potential employers include: